Heterogeneous Multi-Tier Networks: Improper Signaling For Joint Rate-Energy Optimization: System Model

 Here, we observe the dilemma we are facing in harvesting energy in this network.
 While the interference terms in expressions (\ref{SysMod1}) and (\ref{SysMod2}) are detrimental to the rate performance as they represent harmful interference, they are beneficial for energy harvesting as they posses energy.
-In this work, we investigate various types of ID and EH chains at the receiver that will be discussed in the following.
+Note that index $l$ in \eqref{SysMod2} is defined as { } where $\mathbb{N}_e$ and $\mathbb{N}_o$ are the set of even and odd natural numbers, respectively.\\ In this work, we investigate various types of ID and EH chains at the receiver that will be discussed in the following.
 We utilize the models introduced in \cite{BiApril2015} for simultaneous wireless information and energy reception.
 For the purpose of ID, both cellular and full-duplex users deploy single receive antenna.
 For the purpose of EH, different structures are utilized, \begin{itemize} \item Antenna separation (AS): The users could be equipped with an extra receive antenna for EH purpose.
 We assume that the signals arriving at both antennas (one for ID and one for EH) are experiencing fully-correlated channels.
 Due to the small-size hand-held mobile stations, the physical distance between the antenna elements in an array antenna is small.
 Thus the received signals are highly correlated. \item Power splitting (PS): The users could split received signal power for joint ID and EH in one channel use.
-This could be achieved by utilizing a power splitter at the receivers. \item Time sharing (TS): The users have the option to change the receive strategy and by time-sharing between ID and EH phases, (ID and EH in different channel uses). \end{itemize} For simplicity in presenting the optimization problems, we distribute the aforementioned joint ID and EH techniques among the users.
-As in Fig. \ref{fig:SysModel}, we allow cellular users to harvest the energy of the incident RF signal by AS structure, while full-duplex D2D users employ either PS or TS for energy harvesting purpose.
-With the proposed structures for the users in the network, we will formulate the achievable rates and energies in the next section.
+This could be achieved by utilizing a power splitter at the receivers. \item Time sharing (TS): The users have the option to change the receive strategy and do time-sharing between ID and EH phases, (ID and EH in different channel uses). \end{itemize} For simplicity in presenting the optimization problems, we distribute the aforementioned joint ID and EH techniques among the users.
+We allow cellular users to harvest the energy of the incident RF signal by AS structure, while full-duplex D2D users employ either PS or TS for energy harvesting purpose.
+With this energy harvesting receivers for the users in the network, we will formulate the achievable rates and energies in the next section.